 When an outbreak or a recall is in the news, you may wonder what symptoms to look for.

-According to the U.S. Food and Drug Administration, the onset of salmonella symptoms can take anywhere from six to 48 hours following the ingestion of contaminated food or drink.
+According to the U.S. Food and Drug Administration, the onset of salmonella symptoms can take anywhere from 12 hours to three days following the ingestion of contaminated food or drink.

 Symptoms include the following:

 The Centers for Disease Control and Prevention (CDC) reports that the illness typically lasts four to seven days and that most people recover without antibiotic treatment.
 The diarrhea, however, can be severe and may require hospitalization.